-Restoring livelihood assets - Agricultural initiatives VHI will establish farmer field schools for 40 men and 10 women.
-These schools will serve as platforms for smallhol-In Al Khabt district in Al-Mahwit governorate, VHI aims to der farmers to learn, share experiences, and adopt improimprove beneficiaries' food security, livelihoods, communived agricultural techniques through a participatory educaty infrastructure, agricultural practices, and income genetion approach. ration, leading to enhanced resilience.
-The activities include provision of short-term cash income and building and Income generating activities - Skills development repairing community assets and infrastructure through the and financing Cash for Work Program.
-Specifically, the program supports VHI aims to provide vocational training and micro-business the establishment of sustainable micro-businesses by prosupport to 150 individuals, both men and women.
-The traividing vocational training and start-up grants and establisning will cover various topics such as sewing (45 women), hes farmer field schools.
-The project will target 410 heads mobile maintenance (5 women and 10 men), motorcycle reof households, including 115 women and 295 men, who will pair (15 men), livestock training (25 women and 20 men), benefit from the provided activities. and beekeeping (30 women).
+In Al Khabt district in Al-Mahwit governorate, VHI aims to improve beneficiaries' food security, livelihoods, community infrastructure, agricultural practices, and income generation, leading to enhanced resilience.
+The activities include provision of short-term cash income and building and repairing community assets and infrastructure through the Cash for Work Program.
+Specifically, the program supports the establishment of sustainable micro-businesses by providing vocational training and start-up grants and establishes farmer field schools.
+The project will target 410 heads of households, including 115 women and 295 men, who will benefit from the provided activities.